AdaiasMagdiel/hermes/docs/docs/reference.md

 ## `route(array|string $method, string $route, callable $action): void`

 Registers a route with the specified HTTP method(s), route pattern, and associated action.
+The `route` method can receive two or more HTTP methods, and can evaluate the same action for these methods.

 ```php
 <?php